Kaze-Kami/auto-ed/README.md

 By Kami-Kaze

+Note: This only works for Windows as of now.

 # Installing
 - Requires [Python](https://www.python.org/downloads/) 3.10 or later
 - Run `pip-install -r deps` from a terminal (twice if the first one fails)